 Tips for finding a job abroad

-Using this trick for reducing your student loan payments is best for individuals who want to work in another country for a foreign employer long-term.
-It can also be helpful if you’re making a U.S. income but want to reduce your monthly student loan bills through an income-based plan.
+Using this trick for reducing your student loan payments is best for individuals who want to work in another country long term.

-Regardless of whether you live out of the country for 20 years or just one or two, remember that there are ways to manage your student loans while you travel.
+Regardless of whether you live out of the country for 20 years or just one, remember that there are ways to manage your student loans while you travel.
 If you dream of exploring the world, your student debt doesn’t have to hold you back.